 ‘If you’re not sure whether your wallpaper can be painted over, but you’re sure you want a change, I’d always test a small, hidden patch first before committing to a whole wall.’

 Bear in mind, too, that in one scenario painting over wallpaper won’t be possible.
-‘If it’s fabric-backed vinyl, you’re also not able to just paint over it,’ says Thomas Jepsen.
+‘If it’s fabric-backed vinyl, you’re also not able to just paint over it,’ adds Jepsen.

 Old wallpaper, meanwhile, can be painted but the finish might not be great.
 The best strategy here again is to test in a small area making sure that the old paper doesn’t bubble up or come away from the wall.

-It it’s OK, use emulsion paint – but always full strength – as a first coat and apply with a brush, or roller.
+If it’s going on smoothly, use emulsion paint – but always full strength – as a first coat and apply with a brush, or roller.

 Old wallpaper that’s not suitable for painting or metallic wallpaper?
 Then you need to strip the wall.

 Get your brushes out!
 Why not try one of the best Farrow & Ball paints?